ReviewsPeripheralsCorsair Ironclaw RGB Wireless Review

 Battery Life

 If you turn off the RGB lighting effects on the Ironclaw RGB wireless, according to Corsair, you can get up to 50 hours of battery life in Bluetooth mode and 24 hours in 2.4GHz wireless mode.
-Using both types of wireless connections simultaneously, I was able to get roughly 25 hours of usage out of the mouse while allowing the lighting on for five days.
+Using both wireless connections simultaneously, I got roughly 25 hours of usage out of the mouse while allowing the lighting on for five days.
 It is not quite as long as the estimated battery life, but it is enough, and you can always plug the mouse in to keep working.
 In light of it, I did not think it was a big deal.

 Sensor